dsl8va/piecemeal/README.md

   > Piecemeal is a cooking application that goes the extra mile.
 We offer the typical services of a cooking/recipe application.
 Beyond that, we allow you to make powerful custom searches that find recipes according to cuisines, food allergies, available ingredients, and most importantly, up to 40 macro/micro nutrients.
 Whether you have specific diet goals, require certain nutrient intake, or live with a food allergy, we have a recipe just for you!

 ## Problem ##
   > Globally, about 250 million people suffer from a food allergy - 32 million of them reside in the US.
 Between the years of 2015-2018, 17% of US adults were on a special diet on any given day.
 Studies have shown that rates of food allergies and special diets are on the rise.
-With COVID-19 plaguing the nation, the rate of home cooking has sky-rocketed, but with so many specific dietary restrictions and goals, how are these people navigating
+With COVID-19 plaguing the nation, the rate of home cooking has sky-rocketed.
   > References: https://www.foodallergy.org/resources/facts-and-statistics, https://www.cdc.gov/nchs/products/databriefs/db389.htm

 ## Solution ##